 Obligations of Exempted Licensees under ESR

 Exempted Licensees are subjected to the Economic Substance Regulations from the financial year commencing on 1 January 2019, or from the date on which the Exempted Licensees begin carrying out a Relevant Activity.
-Organizations that are Exempted Licensees require ESR notification filing as well as the submission of documents to verify their exempt position claiming to be an Exempted Licensee for each financial year.
+Organizations that are Exempted Licensees require ESR notification filing and the submission of documents to verify their exempt position claiming to be an Exempted Licensee for each financial year.
 The ESR notification must be filed electronically on the Ministry of Finance Portal within six months from the end of the Financial Year of the Exempted Licensees.
-The ESR Notification and relevant information submitted by Exempted Licensees will be reviewed by the respective Regulatory Authority for the purpose of verification of information as well as to confirm that whether the Exempted Licensee has sufficiently evidenced its status as an Exempted Licensee and to further notify the National Assessing Authority.
+The ESR Notification and relevant information submitted by Exempted Licensees will be reviewed by the respective Regulatory Authority for the purpose of verification of information as well as to confirm whether the Exempted Licensee has sufficiently evidenced its status as an Exempted Licensee and to further notify the National Assessing Authority.

 Organizations that are Exempted Licensees on the basis of being a tax resident in a foreign jurisdiction are required to submit one of the following documents along with its ESR notification: